ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

     :logging servertrace {on, off}
     :logging server {file,none,stdout,stderr,prelog}
 ```
+Serverlogging is a location for the log file.
+It does not
+matter if CS is acting as a server or not.
+Server log files go in LOGS/serverlogxxxx.txt
+where xxx is the port number.

+Userlogging is stored in USERS folder, in files named by the bot and user.
+And userlogging is needed if you want to trace user processing, which
+goes into that user's file.

 ### `:testpos`
 This switches input to the named file (if not named defaults to `REGRESS/posttest.txt`)